 Fleet

 For most of Saga's history as a cruise line it has had to make do with second-hand ships acquired from other larger operators.
 In recent years however it has been able to raise additional capital to modernise its fleet and it has recently retired all of its older vessels in favour of its first ever new builds, Spirit of Adventure (launched in 2019) and Spirit of Discovery (launched in 2020).
-That promises to be a real game changer for the line as it has been able to create its own identity and can finally offer the kind of high quality accomodation and modern leisure and entertainment facilities that its customers have come to expect.
+That has been a real game changer for the line as it has been able to create its own identity and can finally offer the kind of high quality accomodation and modern leisure and entertainment facilities that its customers have come to expect.

 Guests